 The efforts of the international community to bring aid to Afghanistan, help develop the infrastructure with the goal of allowing Afghanistan a chance at self sufficiency are failing dismally.
-That should not be a surprise to anyone with more than a passing knowledge of the international aid racket.
-The international community has spent hundreds of billions of dollars over the years in Africa without one iota of success at doing anything other then enriching vile, oppressive dictators while sentencing the average African to a life of misery, poverty and squalor.
+That should not be a surprise to anyone familiar with the international aid racket.
+The international community has spent hundreds of billions of dollars over the years in Africa without one iota of success.
+They are enriching vile, oppressive dictators while sentencing the average African to a life of misery, poverty and squalor.
 Most people in most places at most times have lived under the yoke of tyranny which seems, with the exception of the western world, to be the natural order of things.
-That’s the truth.
-One need not be a historical scholar to understand that truth because it is self evident – just look at Zimbabwe, Haiti, Mexico or Michigan and one will see the heavy hand of tyranny stealing from the people to enrich the powerful.
+One need not be a historical scholar to understand what is self evident – just look at Zimbabwe, Haiti, Mexico or Illinois to see the heavy hand of tyranny stealing from the people to enrich powerful elites.

 Is the average citizen of the African continent better off now that colonialism is dead?
-I doubt it and in fact have personally talked to hundreds of Africans who will tell you without much prodding that life in their country was much better for all during the days of European colonialism.
-I’m not advocating for the return of the colonial system but instead pointing out that Aid programs do not work unless the people delivering the aid are in the same boat as the recipients.
+I doubt it and in fact have personally talked to hundreds of Africans who will tell you without much prodding that life in their country was much better during the days of European colonialism.
+Aid programs do not work unless the people delivering the aid are in the same boat as the recipients.
 If the countries who provide aid are not willing to send their aid workers into the recipient country and leave them there then it is much more humane for all involved to do nothing, to spend not one penny, to leave people to their own devices to fend for themselves and figure out how to join modernity on their own terms.
 Throwing billions into countries ruled by tyrants does nothing but increase human misery and mayhem; conditions which I’m firmly against as a matter of principle.

-The Aid business is now a deadly business according to the New York Times in a long detailed story about NGO’s right down the street from us while ignoring our operational success and implementation savvy.
-I would think our success at accomplishing all projects on time and on budget in the most contested Provinces would garner some attention in the US media but it hasn’t.
-The reporter to recognize what we were accomplishing and write about it was the Toronto Star’s Mitch Potter who wrote about my buddy Panjwaii Tim and his Kandahar operation (read it here – it’s an excellent tale).
+The Aid business is now a deadly business according to the New York Times in a long detailed story about NGO’s located right down the street from us.
+The Times, like all media except the Toronto Star, ignores our operational success and implementation savvy because it runs counter to their narrative.
+You would think our success at accomplishing all projects on time and on budget in the most kinetic provinces would garner some attention in the US media but it hasn’t.
+The only reporter to recognize what we were accomplishing and write about it was the Toronto Star’s Mitch Potter who wrote about my buddy Panjwaii Tim and his Kandahar operation.

 Among the contracted aid groups working for coalition government programs, which nearly always employ armed guards and work in fortified compounds or from military bases, the body count has been particularly severe.
 Eighty aid contractors employed by the United States Agency for International Development were killed and 220 wounded from January through early November of this year.
 (In the same period, 410 American soldiers and Marines died.)